openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 The CVA6 main project has indeed evolved to become an umbrella project for several CVA6 configurations.
 It is not possible at this point in time to identify an end date for the project.

-The first verification configuration is expected at the end of 2024.
+The first verified configuration is expected at the end of 2024.
 Several other TRL5 configurations will follow.

 ## OpenHW Members/Participants committed to participate in CORE-V CVA6 main and sub-projects